Recently I was asked a question:

 Brand content no longer competes only with other brand content.
 Brand content is now competing with the very content it’s spent the last 75 years interrupting in the form of ads.

 If you have a Facebook page and aren’t adding captions to your videos, you’re missing out.

-People are watching videos on silent so they can consume the content in bed without waking their spouse (guilty).
+People are watching online videos on silent so they so they can consume the content in bed without waking their spouse (guilty).
 People are watching videos on silent when they’re bored in class.
 People are watching videos on silent while tuned in for an unnecessary conference call (also guilty).

 Offering this secondary option for consumption is a great way to drive more engagement and a longer viewing time.
 In addition, captions allow people with hearing impairment to consume your content and get entertainment or insight from what you’ve created.